riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 output/content/GW fans?

-11:10: this growth is to hire is "conservative". still feel capacity-constrained (GW; open phil is different). no highly-specific staff-growth plan. a lot of uncertainty about how much staff should grow (12:09).
+11:10: this growth is to hire is "conservative". still feel capacity-constrained (GW; Open Phil is different). no highly-specific staff-growth plan. a lot of uncertainty about how much staff should grow (12:09).
 12:18: before: wanted to hire more, actively tried to add to head-count; now: successfully hired a bunch, now uncertain about whether to continue, and only do it when we have something we want to fill.
-13:00: overall, same size for GW b/c a lot of the growth is open phil, which we're trying to split off.
+13:00: overall, same size for GW b/c a lot of the growth is Open Phil, which we're trying to split off.

 13:35: bridget(?): from the outside, it could look questionable!